treecasiano/leaflet-zhvi/README.md

+This project is a time series map made with Leaflet and Zillow Home Value Index data.

-Boilerplate repo for mapping proportional symbols for point features with Leaflet.
-Using NPM for front end package management.
+NPM is used for front end package management.

 1. Install Node.
 I recommend using Node Version Manager https://github.com/creationix/nvm so that you can hook into the `.nvmrc` file for automated Node version management goodness.